akaigoro/df4j/README.md

 1. Differentiation between connectors and nodes.
 This allows to develop connectors independently of nodes and make use of new protocols with already developed node types.
 As a result, this library is very compact.
-It does not contain fluent API and do not tries to implement [all combinations of all capabilities](https://www.google.ru/search?q="all+combinations+of+all+capabilities), but allow developers to freely combine existing and newly developed capabilities.
+It does not contain fluent API and does not try to implement [all combinations of all capabilities](https://www.google.ru/search?q="all+combinations+of+all+capabilities), but allow developers to freely combine existing and newly developed capabilities.

 2. Actors (e.g. [Akka](https://akka.io/)) are no more than repeatable asynchronous procedures.